This week You Could Save was named on the Times Online website as one of the Top 25 Best Personal Finance Tweeters.

 It was only in January 2009 that the Times Online scoured the web to bring readers a round-up of what they thought were the best British personal finance blogs and we are so excited to be included as one of the Top 20 Best British Personal Finance blog.

-As it is a few days short of our first year using Twitter being one of the Times Money favourite tweeters was definitely a great Birthday and Easter present.
+As it is a few days short of our first year using Twitter is one of the Times Money favourite tweeters was definitely a great Birthday and Easter present.

 I found planning what I wanted to achieve before I tweet a message was invaluable and built my contacts after researching websites and blogs.
 (Quality not Quantity) defiantly works well for me.